-There’s just something about fluffy canines that makes most dog lovers smile.
+There’s just something about big fluffy dogs that makes most dog lovers smile.
 But while there are tons of tiny and medium-sized dogs that have fluffy coats, there are only a handful of large fluffy dog breeds.

 Great Pyrenees are very large, yet gentle dogs, who were originally bred to guard sheep and other livestock.
 In fact, their sheep-like appearance helps to make them especially well-suited for this kind of work, as it appears to make the sheep more comfortable in the presence of these large dogs.